 It was 7.8 miles by the time we came back to our starting point.
 Beet red faces, hearts pounding away in our chests.
 Had we known it was twice as far as we were told we likely wouldn't have gone.

 The trailhead at the back of Dinkey Creek is something Jim and I have been interested in for years.
-This year was to be the year we would explore it.
-Dave, the volunteer ranger told us to take the trail rather than the road and that it was a two-mile hike out.
-Also that it was a maintained trail with markers along the way.
+This was to be the year we would explore it.
+Dave, the volunteer ranger told us to take the trail rather than the road and that it was about two miles out and was a maintained trail with markers along the way.

 We found the trailhead easy enough.
 Although it was hidden a bit.
 The first leg, straight up the side of the mountain on a rock covered path could have been the first sign to turn around and go back.

-Or maybe even when Jim and had a little spat because I thought he would have at least looked back to make sure I had crossed the creek.
+Or maybe even when Jim and had a little spat because I thought he would have at least looked back to make sure I had made it across the creek.

 But, we continued on the very strenuous trail.
 More perspiration dripping off of me than I want to talk about.
 Glancing around me hoping and praying that I wouldn't see a bear or mountain lion ready for its next meal.

-The path was bare.
+There was no sign of life.
 Just us.
 Us and the pink markers that told us which way to go on this trek further and further back in the wilderness.